 3.1 Model Validation

-To validate our model, we compared our buiding-level damage curves to the damage curves presented in GEC (2006) for one- and two-story structures on slab foundations.
+To validate our model, we compared our building-level damage curves to the damage curves presented in GEC (2006) for one- and two-story structures on slab foundations.
 For both structure types, our damage functions are nearly identical at flood depths below five feet.
 At higher flood depths, our damage functions begin to diverge from those in GEC (2006), with our model estimating lower damages on average than those presented in the report.
 The difference between our damage estimates and those in the report are greatest for flood depths around 9 to 13 feet, with our estimates being about 10 percentage points lower than GEC (2006).
 For one story structures, the report assumes damages will peak at a flood depth of about 12 feet, while damage estimates from our model continue to increase slightly up to depths of about 20 feet.
 GEC (2006) assumes damages for two-story structures will peak at a depth of 13 feet.
 Our model predicts damages will continue to increase until a depth of about 25 feet, at which point our average estimate is again almost identical to the estimate from the report.
 Except for the estimates for two-story structures for depths between 9 and 11 feet, the damage estimates in GEC (2006) were within two standard deviations of the mean damage estimate produced by our model as shown in Figure 3.

 Weiwei, should I speculate here about what may be causing out model to produce lower estimates?
 One that come to mind is that the representative structures they use for their estimates are larger than the average of the floor plans we use, though it isn’t immediately clear to me that this would cause us to have lower estimates as a percentage of total structure value.
 I also suspect they are calculating roof damage to be a larger percent of the total value than we are which would explain why the differences are greatest at the higher flood depths.
 Should I investigate this to find out?